New Light Species and the CMB: Methodology

 We study the effects of adding new light or massless particles to the SM on the evolution of the universe and the CMB.
 Specifically, we investigate new particles which at some time in the early universe were in equilibrium with the SM and decouple prior to recombination.
 Translating between additional fields in the Lagrangian and the measurement of the effective number of light degrees of freedom, $g_*$, requires a detailed analysis of the quasi-thermal evolution of the universe.
 The effects of new light degrees of freedom depend on both when and how they decouple from the thermal bath.
 As we shall see, a direct measurement of anisotropies in the CMB then leads to a resultant measure of $g_*$ at recombination.

 In this section, we first review how light species predominantly affect the CMB, namely via Silk damping and the early integrated Sachs-Wolfe (ISW) effect.
 We also review the thermodynamics of the early universe, as well as the effects of decoupling and other non-equilibrium events.
 We then discuss the range of decoupling temperatures which can significantly impact the CMB.
 Finally, we briefly review the most important existing constraint on new light degrees of freedom, namely their effect on Big Bang Nucleosynthesis.
+As this section is predominantly a review, readers familiar with early universe thermodynamics can potentially skip to the summary provided in subsection \ref{sec:summary}.